jekymin8232/vitalguardai-com/README.md

+**Freedom is not free.
+Likewise, keeping a project alive requires ongoing time, effort, and resources.**

 # Leave No Trace.
 Fully Customizable
 **You're in control of the development.
 With zero external dependencies, it can be customized freely to meet specific needs.
 Transparency and Security — The source code is openly available for anyone to use, inspect, audit, and verify.**